Azure/Industrial-IoT/docs/opc-publisher/readme.md

 Discovery is based on native OPC UA server functionality as specified in the OPC UA specification, which allows discovery of endpoint information including security profile information without establishing an OPC UA authenticated and encrypted OPC UA session.

 The results of the discovery process are sent to cloud via the IoT Edge Hub’s and IoT Hub’s telemetry path.
-The optional cloud web service processes the results and onboards the discovered entities as IoT Hub identities.
+The optional cloud web service processes the results and onboard the discovered entities as IoT Hub identities.

 The Discovery can be configured via the OPC Registry REST API and allows a fine-grained configuration of the discovery process for recurring as well as one-time scans.